-Both grown to order cultivation and everbearing varieties need the support of a well-coordinated plant protection plan.
-This is particularly difficult when it comes to everbearers as harvesting take a longer period of time to accomplish.
-There are a lot of different stages (flowering, maturitay of fruit etc.) involved in the cultivation of the plants, and these in turn can cause difficulties when it comes to suitable protection measures.
+Both 60-day-culture and everbearing varieties need the support of a well-coordinated plant protection plan.
+This is particularly difficult when it comes to everbearers as harvesting takes a longer period of time to accomplish.
+There are a lot of different stages (flowering, maturity of fruit etc.) involved in the cultivation of the plants, and these in turn can cause difficulties when it comes to suitable protection measures.